chickens5/chickens5/README.md

  _*Welcome*_
 * My names Gabriel and I'm a nerd.
-I like building applications centered around ecology/conservation, Space, Data Science, & Sustainability/Community.
+I'm interested in building applications focussed on Ecology/Conservation, Space, Data Science, & Sustainability/Community.

  ~ [My Portfolio, As Some May Say](https://chickens5.github.io/eden-tool/)